Many members choose not to work for an employer and instead set up their own business.

 I run a small business with other CSP members; can I get the necessary corporate cover without paying a fortune?

-As from 1 July 2020 businesses comprising private limited companies or partnerships owned entirely by CSP members are now included within the CSP Member’s Medical Professional Liability insurance provided annual turnover does not exceed £75,000, subject to policy terms and conditions.
-All other corporate entities including private limited companies and partnerships owned solely by CSP members with an annual turnover between £75,000 and £300,000 can purchase similar cover as an extension to the Member’s PLI scheme at discounted rates.
-Please contact James Hallam (formerly Graybrook) directly for more information and to apply.
+Businesses comprising private limited companies or partnerships owned entirely by CSP members are now included within the CSP Member’s Medical Professional Liability insurance provided annual turnover does not exceed £140,000 (from July 1st 2022), subject to policy terms and conditions.
+All other corporate entities including private limited companies and partnerships owned solely by CSP members with an annual turnover between £140,000 and £300,000 ( (from July 1st 2022) can purchase similar cover as an extension to the Member’s PLI scheme at discounted rates.
+Please contact James Hallam directly for more information and to apply.

 I run a larger business with other CSP members; can I still get the small business cover?